mendix/docs/content/studio-how-to/pages-how-to-upload-files.md

 ---
-title: "Enable End-Users to Upload and Download Files"
+title: "Enable End-Users to Attach and Download Files"
 category: "Pages"
 description: "Describes how to configure file manager in Mendix Studio."
 menu_order: 50